 You couuld adopt the time saving technique of flying into one airport and flying out of another such as Dublin, Belfast International or City (George Best) Airport or Shannon or Cork depending on your destination since the latter is a smaller airport not serving as many destinations. about 8 years ago

 Hi Hillary,thanks for the details.
 I'm flying into Dublin, but renting a car and spending each night somewhere different.

 Day 3: Galway (cliffs of moher and bunratty castle)

 Day 4: Aran islands

 Day 5: giants causeway and bushmils if there's time

 Day 6: Belfast and back to Dublin to fly out the next day

-Any insider tips on what else to see and do in each location are greatly appreciated! over 7 years ago
+Any insider tips on what else to see and do in each location are greatly appreciated! about 8 years ago